Cannabis is called weed for a reason.

 In this article, I will focus on growing in soil or a hand-watered soil-less medium, since both are much simpler than a hydroponic system.
 For this type of garden, you will need a container for the plant and a medium for it to grow in.

 When it comes to the pot, I recommend fabric pots (aka smart pots).
 They are easier to use than plastic or ceramic and they lead to faster growth.
-You’ll want to start seedlings in a small container and can just use a regular plastic cup for this.
+Plus, they work great with coco coir.

-Once the plant has outgrown the cup, transplant it into a larger pot ( 2 or 3-gallon), and keep moving it to a larger pot when it is ready.
+Once the plant has outgrown the cup, transplant it into a larger pot (2 or 3-gallon), and keep moving it to a larger pot when it is ready.
 This ensures faster growth.

-Once the plant has reached the desired size, keep it in that pot.
-Weed grows incredibly large, if you give it a large enough pot.
 For “normal” sized plants, you’ll want to end up in a 3 or a 5 gallon pot.
 Smart pots should be at least 5 gallons and always twice as large as regular pots.

 But you could go larger or smaller, depending on whether you prefer to grow many smaller plants or fewer (or even just one) larger one.
 The size of the plants determines how many plants you can fit in a X by X grow tent.